fracapuano/gym-laser/copy.md

 ## TL; DR:
-We train a Reinforcement Learning agent to optimally shape laser pulses from readily-available diagnostics images, across a range of dynamics parameters for intensity maximization.
+We train a Reinforcement Learning agent to **optimally shape laser pulses** from readily-available diagnostics images, across a range of dynamics parameters for intensity maximization.
-Our method (1) completely bypasses imprecise reconstructions of ultra-fast laser pulses (2) can learn to be robust to varying dynamics and (3) prevent erratic behavior at test-time by training in coarse simulation only.
+Our method **(1) completely bypasses imprecise reconstructions** of ultra-fast laser pulses, **(2) can learn to be robust to varying dynamics** and **(3) prevents erratic behavior** at test-time by training in coarse simulation only.

 <div align="center">
     <img src="https://huggingface.co/datasets/fracapuano/rlaser-assets/resolve/main/assets/Figure1_and_CPA.png" alt="Phase changes animation">